-The modelling strategy is an adaptation of an indirect tax model to cope with data limitations that we usually face in the countries studied.
-There are several works useful for modelling energy ERT that we can adapt to our setting (e.g. Sandmo, 2000; Cremer et.al.
-2003; Newbery 2005).
+The modeling strategy is an adaptation of an indirect tax model to cope with data limitations that we usually face in the countries studied.
+There are several frameworks useful for modeling energy end-user environmentally related energy taxes that we can adapt to our setting (e.g., Sandmo, 2000; see also Cremer, Gahvari and Ladoux, 2003; and Newbery, 2006).
 In this presentation we keep a simple format that we believe has a minimal structure from which we can progress into estimation.
-Additional developments steaming from relaxing assumptions or introducing new topics are referred to in a larger report in Navajas et.al.
-(2011).
+Additional developments stemming from relaxing assumptions or introducing new topics are referred to in a larger report in Navajas, Panadeiros and Natale (2011).

-Rather than formulating and implementing or calibrating a given normative model, we prefer to start with an explicit reference to the observed status-quo of energy taxes.
+Rather than formulating and implementing or calibrating a given normative model, we prefer to start with an explicit reference to the observed status quo of energy taxes.
 We assume that taxes in reality will define a wedge between (i=0,1,...n-1) producer or pre-tax prices (p_i) and consumer or end-user prices (q_i).
-General commodity taxes (t) will be ad-valorem and uniform (same for all i) across all goods in the economy.
-Excises applied to energy products will be non-uniform (i.e. they will define non-uniformity) and will be either ad-valorem (τ_i) or specific (τ_i).
-Thus final consumers prices are assumed, without loss of generality, to proceed from $q_i = p_i \cdot (1 + t + \tau_i) + T_i$.
+General commodity taxes (t) will be ad valorem and uniform (same for all i) across all goods in the economy.
+Excises applied to energy products will be non-uniform (i.e. they will define non-uniformity) and will be either ad valorem (τ_i) or specific (T_i).
+Thus final consumers prices are assumed, without loss of generality, to proceed from $q_i=p_i$ (1+t+ τ_i)+ T_i .

-The relevant variables to measure in practice, and to derive from any model of indirect taxation with environmental objectives, are the percentage tax wedges $m_i=(q_i-p_i)/q_i$.
+The relevant variables to measure in practice, and to derive from any model of indirect taxation with environmental objectives, are the percentage tax wedges m_i =(q_i - p_i)/ q_i .
 We take the general reference form for m_i as: